ELITR/minuting-experimentation/methods/README.md

-Literature methods tried and compared with.
+Dialogue summarization methods from the literature.